Experimental observations of fractal landscape dynamics in a dense emulsion: Avalanche Clusters

 \section{Avalanche Clusters}

 The droplets with the largest displacements between consecutive confocal images ($\tau = 2$ min) were determined by using a time-dependent threshold, constructed so that 5$\%$ of droplets were above threshold on a time averaged basis.
 These particles were formed into clusters using an adjacency matrix that specifies which droplets are contacting neighbours.
 Droplets were considered to be in contact if their center-to-center separation was less than $1.1$ times the sum of their radii, to allow for measurement error and droplet distortion.
 Our findings were not sensitive to this factor.
-The resulting clusters from the experiment show fractal scaling (Figs. 9a,b) and are similar to those observed in the simulations (Figs. 9c,d).
+The resulting clusters from the experiment show fractal scaling (Figs. S5c-d) and are similar to those observed in the simulations (Figs. S5a-b).